 The benefits of the proposed Dedham Heritage Rail Trail to our community are numerous.
-We outline some of the key benefits we hope to see as we support this project.

 1. beautiful Recreational asset for Dedham Residents

 By providing a linear park that excludes vehicle traffic, the proposed rail trail would open recreational opportunities to a wide swath of Dedham's population.
 Children, teens, adults, and seniors can all share the rail trail as a safe place to bike, walk, jog, walk the dog... even cross-country ski during the winter.

 2. Safe Walk to School for Dedham Students